 Optionally you can setup a high available cluster for OpenNebula for OpenNebula to reduce downtime of core OpenNebula services, and configure a MySQL backend as an alternative to the default Sqlite backend if you are planning a large-scale infrastructure.

 Now you are ready to add the virtualization nodes.
 The OpenNebula packages bring support for KVM, LXD and vCenter nodes.
 In the case of vCenter, a host represents a vCenter cluster with all its ESX hosts.
 You can add different hypervisors to the same OpenNebula instance, or any other virtualization technology, like Xen, supported by the community.
 Please refer to the OpenNebula Add-ons Catalog.

 Now you should have an OpenNebula cloud up and running with at least one virtualization node.
 The next step is, if needed, to perform the integration of OpenNebula with your infrastructure platform and define the configuration of its components.
 When using the vCenter driver, no additional integration is required because the interaction with the underlying networking, storage and compute infrastructure is performed through vCenter.

-However when using KVM, in the open cloud architecture, OpenNebula directly manages the hypervisor, networking and storage platforms, and you may need additional configuration:
+However when using KVM or LXD, in the open cloud architecture, OpenNebula directly manages the hypervisor, networking and storage platforms, and you may need additional configuration: